 (e) PPA 2006 bankruptcy termination.
-(1) Substitution of bankruptcy filing date.
 In a PPA 2006 bankruptcy termination, "bankruptcy filing date" is substituted for "termination date" each place that "termination date" appears in paragraph (a)(1) of this section.

-(2) Examples. (i) Straight-life annuity.
-A plan provides for normal retirement at age 65.
+Example: A plan provides for normal retirement at age 65.
 If a participant terminates employment at or after age 55 with 25 years of service, the plan will pay an unreduced early retirement benefit, plus a temporary supplement of \$400 per month until the participant reaches age 62.
+There are no recent benefit increases subject to the phase-in limitation.
 When the plan's contributing sponsor files a bankruptcy petition in 2008, a participant who is still working has a vested, accrued benefit of \$1,500 per month (as a straight-life annuity) and has satisfied the age and service requirements for the unreduced early retirement benefit.
 The participant retires eight months later, when his vested, accrued benefit is \$1,530 per month (as a straight-life annuity).
-He elects to receive his benefit as a straightlife annuity, and begins receiving a total

-- benefit of \$1,930: His \$1,530 accrued benefit plus the \$400 temporary supplement.
+He elects to receive his benefit as a 50% joint-and-survivor annuity, and begins receiving a total benefit of \$1,777: his \$1,530 accrued benefit, reduced by 10%for the survivor benefit, plus the \$400 temporary supplement.
 The plan terminates six months later, during the sponsor's bankruptcy.
-No Title IV limitations apply to the participant's benefit, other than the limitation in paragraph (a)(1) of this section.
-PBGC will guarantee \$1,500, the amount of the participant's accrued benefit (as a straight-life annuity) as of the bankruptcy filing date. - (ii) Joint-and-survivor annuity.
-The facts are the same as Example (i) (paragraph (e)(2)(i) of this section), except that the participant elects to receive his benefit as a 50% joint-andsurvivor annuity.
-Before plan termination, the participant was receiving a total benefit of \$1,777: His \$1,530 accrued benefit, reduced by 10% for the survivor benefit, plus the \$400 temporary supplement.
-From the termination date until the participant reaches age 62, PBGC will guarantee \$1,500: The \$1,500 accrued benefit (as a straight-life annuity) as of the bankruptcy filing date, reduced to \$1,350 to reflect the 10% reduction for the survivor benefit, plus \$150 of the temporary supplement that, in combination with the \$1,350, does not exceed the \$1,500 accrued-at-normal limit.
-When the participant reaches age 62, his guaranteed benefit is reduced to \$1,350, because under plan provisions the temporary supplement ceases at that - $\blacksquare$ 9.
-Revise § 4022.22 to read as follows:
+From the termination date until the participant reaches age 62, PBGC will guarantee \$1,500: the \$1,500 accrued benefit (as a straight-life annuity) as of the bankruptcy filing date, reduced to \$1,350 to reflect the 10% reduction for the survivor benefit, plus \$150 of the temporary supplement that, in combination with the \$1,350, does not exceed the \$1,500 accrued-at-normal limit.
+When the participant reaches age 62, his guaranteed benefit is reduced to \$1,350, because under plan provisions the temporary supplement ceases at that

+10. Revise § 4022.22 to read as follows: